 FACTBOX-'Ultimate judge will be the American people': Quotes, reaction to Trump impeachment hearing

-Below are quotations from the U.S. House of Representatives Intelligence Committee impeachment hearing into allegations about President Donald Trump's dealings with Ukraine and noteworthy outside reaction.
+Below are quotations from the U.S. House of Representatives Intelligence Committee impeachment hearing on Wednesday into allegations about President Donald Trump's dealings with Ukraine and noteworthy outside reaction.

-U.S. REPRESENTATIVE MARK MEADOWS, AN ALLY OF PRESIDENT TRUMP, SPEAKING DURING THE BREAK:
+REPUBLICAN REPRESENTATIVE JIM JORDAN ASKING WITNESS WILLIAM TAYLOR QUESTIONS ABOUT HIS TESTIMONY ON TRUMP'S ACTIONS REGARDING UKRAINE: "You weren't on the call were you?
+You didn't listen to President Trump's call and President (Volodymyr) Zelenskiy's call?"
+Jordan said.

+"I did not," Taylor replied.
+"You've never talked with Chief of Staff Mulvaney?"
+Jordan asked.

 "This president has said 'Article II (of the Constitution) says 'I can do whatever I want;' is even thinking that and acting upon it.
 That's a monarchy; it is not a republic."
 She also said: "And so, for him: He must be held accountable, he is not above the law – no president is – and we have a responsibility to make sure that that is the message, not only for today, but for the ages."